-Indiana is committed in reducing the number of injury and fatal crashes involving commercial motor vehicles in an attempt to eliminate all fatal crashes.
-The Indiana State Police Commercial Vehicle Enforcement Division (ISP-CVED) believes identifying the crash causation factors and placing a high emphasis on those issues in high crash corridors, along with construction zones, we will be most effective in reducing the amount of commercial motor vehicles involved in fatal crashes.
-Indiana's officers are trained and expected to always be diligent about removing impaired drivers from our roadways.
+Indiana is committed in reducing the number of injury and fatal crashes involving commercial motor vehicles to eliminate all fatal crashes.
+The Indiana State Police Commercial Vehicle Enforcement Division (ISP-CVED) believes identifying crash causation factors and placing a high emphasis on those issues in high crash corridors, along with construction zones, will be the most effective way to reduce the amount of CMVs involved in fatal crashes.
+Indiana's inspectors are trained and expected to always be diligent about removing impaired drivers from our roadways.
 Training on impaired driver detection and the use of portable breath testers are a part of our program.
-Indiana has also committed its resources to other areas affecting the commercial vehicle industry such as illegal drugs/alcohol consumption, human trafficking, food transportation, detection of hazardous material violations, non-compliance with licensing, registration laws, enforcement of Federal Out-of-Service Orders, and size and weight enforcement.
+Indiana has also committed its resources to other areas affecting the commercial vehicle industry such as illegal drugs/alcohol consumption, human trafficking, food transportation, detection of hazardous material violations, noncompliance with licensing, registration laws, enforcement of Federal Out-of-Service Orders, and size and weight enforcement.

 Indiana is also committed in working together with other agencies to achieve our goals.
-Indiana has partnered with Michigan, Kentucky, Ohio, West Virginia and Pennsylvania.
+Indiana has partnered with Michigan, Kentucky, Ohio, West Virginia, and Pennsylvania.
 Together we are the Six State Trooper Project, all six (6) agencies conduct details throughout the year to promote CMV safety.
-Along with working together with Illinois, Michigan and Ohio, on the Great Lakes Commercial Vehicle Enforcement Initiative.
+Along with working together with Illinois, Michigan, and Ohio, on the Great Lakes Commercial Vehicle Enforcement Initiative.